 Top Questions to Ask When Choosing a

 Many small business owners attempt to tackle their business finances alone through free resources online.
 This can be a costly mistake and lead to many errors and missed opportunities to improve the business finances.
 There are important questions to ask when considering to hire and work with a business accountant.
+Below are some questions a business owner should ask when considering working with a business accountant.

 1. What’s the best way to contact you and how often should we be in touch?